Tudat/tudat/tutorials/applicationWalkthroughs/unperturbedEarthOrbitingSatellite.rst

 Perform the orbit propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Now, we have defined all the information needed to propagate the orbit of our satellite, which are stored in the :literal:`bodyMap` (environment), :literal:`propagatorSettings` (settings for the full state derivative model) and :literal:`integratorSettings` (settings on how to obtain the numerical solution).
-The propagation is done by an object of a class (derived from) :class:`DynamicsSimulator`.
-Here, the following is used to propagate:
+The propagation is done by an object of type (derived from) :class:`DynamicsSimulator`:

 .. code-block:: cpp